solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 #### Handle a POST request and build the transaction

-After issuing a GET request, the wallet will issue a POST request to the same URL.
-Your endpoint should expect the POST request's `body` to contain a JSON object with an `account` field provided by the requesting wallet.
+After issuing a GET request, the wallet app will issue a POST request to the same URL.
+Your endpoint should expect the POST request's `body` to contain a JSON object with an `account` field provided by the requesting wallet app.
 The value of `account` will be a string representing the end user's public key.

-With this information and any additional parameters provided, you can build the transaction and return it to the wallet for signing by:
+With this information and any additional parameters provided, you can build the transaction and return it to the wallet app for signing by:

 1. Connecting to the Solana network and getting the latest `blockhash`.
 2. Creating a new transaction using the `blockhash`.